bjcosta/landscaping/README.md

 * Collection of water into tanks from roof
 * Overflow from roof collection tank into the pond
 * Overflow from pond to another swale for keeping plants well watered

-You will notice that the water flow is linked across various aspects of the entire system to try and get as much use from it as possible.
+* Addition of extra under-ground water storage

-I think the swales in the design are probably a little bit small, and I will consider changing this a bit.
-But it gives the general idea.
+You will notice that the water flow is linked across various aspects of the entire system to try and keep it on the property as long as possible.

 ![photos/water_flow.png](photos/water_flow.png)